 - The relationship between the University's Confucius Institute and Smithfield public schools' Confucius Classrooms serves as a model for the country.

-The facts about Bryant's contributions to Smithfield
+Bryant's contributions to Smithfield

 Bryant makes significant economic, educational, social and cultural contributions to Smithfield and to the state of Rhode Island.